 Anyone looking for more information about this amazing rescue can visit their

-site at FARescue.org or email them directly at email@example.com.
-Presently,
+site at coonhoundrescue.com or email them directly at firstname.lastname@example.org.

-their years of amazing work.
-And we thank all readers and customers … through
+network of lifesavers for their incredible work.
+And we thank all readers and customers

-your personal donations and continued patronage, you’ve helped make all of our
+… through your personal donations and continued patronage, you’ve helped make all

-grants possible.
-Your generosity and loyalty have helped to make the world a
+of our grants possible.
+Your generosity and loyalty have helped to make the world

-better place for abandoned, abused and neglected animals across our great
+a better place for abandoned, abused and neglected animals across America.

 And there’s more good news … we are still accepting applications for funding.